Sending Scores to Colleges

 - Once an order is submitted, it cannot be canceled.

-Fee-waiver-eligible students can send up to four additional flexible score reports at no charge as part of the SAT Fee-Waiver Service.
-These flexible score reports:
+Students who are eligible to use fee waivers can send up to four additional flexible score reports at no charge as part of the SAT Fee-Waiver Service.
+These additional score reports:

 - Can be used while the student is in high school